What is it All About?

 With masks, lanterns, rattles and drums, we recognize the thinness of the veil at the Autumnal cross-quarter, acknowledged by different cultures around the world as All Souls Day, All Hallow’s Eve, Samhain, Day of the Dead, and many other names.
 At this time when the Realm of the Dead lies close, we recognize those who have left us over the past year–both human and other-than-human.

-The procession began at All Souls Day 2021 when the three event founders felt weighed down by the Pandemic and decided to use art and ritual to gather our community to honor lives lost, and tap into the healing power of nature in the riverside land where we lived and worked.
+The procession began at All Souls Day 2021 when our three event founders felt weighed down by the Pandemic and decided to use art and ritual to gather our community to honor lives lost, and tap into the healing power of nature in the riverside land where we lived and worked.
 We made paper lanterns from willow branches, and a reliquary to hold messages to the dead to ceremonially burn at the river’s edge.
 And we carried a giant paper mache skeleton to the beach where we read aloud the names of our beloved dead and made offerings of flowers and herbs to the river.

 The first two years fewer than 60 people attended, but in 2023 we had 200-300 people join us with costumes, lanterns, and offerings to honor their own recently lost loved ones, plus recognize the global loss of human and non-human life through war, climate change and environmental degradation.